jmcnamara/XlsxWriter/docs/html/_sources/faq.txt

 All supported features are documented.

 Future features will match features that are available in Excel::Writer::XLSX.
-Check the comparison matrix in the :ref:`ewx` section.
+Check the feature matrix in the :ref:`ewx` section.

 Q. Is there an "AutoFit" option for columns?